 “Financial peace isn’t the acquisition of stuff.
 It’s learning to live on less than you make, so you can give money back and have money to invest.
 You can’t win until you do this.” — Dave Ramsey

 One area that I hope you’re a bit less concerned about is your personal financial plan.
-Our tailored approach to planning accounts for the types of economic and market setbacks we’ve seen recently.
-As we’ve experienced, news events and economic challenges can lead to short-term “paper” losses, that are often not long-lived if we “stay the course” and stick to the well-constructed plan, built for you.
+Our tailored approach is planning accounts for the types of economic and market setbacks we’ve seen recently.
+As we’ve experienced, news events and economic challenges can lead to short-term “paper” losses that are often not long-lived if we “stay the course” and stick to the well-constructed plan built for you.

 Discipline does not mean inaction.
 While we can’t control the markets or predict what might happen next, we can take advantage of planning opportunities that are within our control.
 We are continually evaluating your personalized financial plan against current conditions and taking proactive action when prudent and for your benefit.
 We’re here to answer your questions and discuss your concerns, whatever they may be.
 Please reach out to your advisor at any time.
 As your financial stewards, we’re here to guide you through the inevitable ups and downs during your financial journey.